trggr/trggr.github.io/_posts/2016-11-08-electoral-vote-contribution-rank.md

 #### Electoral Votes

-I was intereste to see how the populations of states translate into electoral votes.
-I got the list of states, their populations, and the number of electoral votes [here](http://state.1keydata.com/state-electoral-votes.php);
-put it into an Excel spreadsheet to see which states' have more voting clout.
+I was interested to see how the size of a state populations translates into electoral votes.
+From [1keydata](http://state.1keydata.com/state-electoral-votes.php) I have got a list of states' populations and the number of their electoral votes, and put it into an Excel spreadsheet to see which states' have more voting clout.

 Turns out Wyoming with its population of 586K and three